wandb/docs/docs/guides/hosting/self-managed/bare-metal.md

 import TabItem from '@theme/TabItem';

 :::info
-We recommend that you consider leveraging [SaaS Cloud](../hosting-options/saas_cloud.md) or [Dedicated Cloud](../hosting-options//dedicated_cloud.md) before privately hosting the W&B server on your infrastructure.
-The W&B fully managed services are simple and secure to use, with minimum to no configuration required.
+W&B recommends fully managed deployment options such as [W&B SaaS Cloud](../hosting-options/saas_cloud.md) or [W&B Dedicated Cloud](../hosting-options//dedicated_cloud.md) deployment types.
+W&B fully managed services are simple and secure to use, with minimum to no configuration required.
 :::

-# Install on on-prem infra

 You can run W&B Server on your on-premises infrastructure if SaaS Cloud or Dedicated Cloud are not a good fit for your organization.